ToxicFrog/doom-mods/README.md

 - Mods that clear your inventory, like *Universal Pistol Starter*, will also clear all your Laevis upgrades unless you configure them to leave non-weapon inventory items alone.
 - The HUD is not configurable and may overlap the custom HUD included in some mods like Lithium.
 - The distinction between projectile and hitscan weapons is guesswork and may in some cases be incorrect.
+- The Beam upgrade interacts weirdly with shotguns.
+- The Beam upgrade has bad interations with HE rounds and other on-damage effects that scale with shot damage.

 ## Modding Notes